 More often than not, living life to the hilt comes at a cost, and this is where a 2nd mortgage comes to your aid.
-A second mortgage, sometimes referred to as HELOC (home equity lines of credit) is a supplementary loan usually offered against your property as collateral.
+A second mortgage is a supplementary loan usually offered against your property as collateral.

-You usually apply for a second mortgage to meet a major expense like a hospital bill, college education, and credit card debt consolidation or towards boosting your home’s equity.
+You usually apply for a second mortgage to meet a major expense like a hospital bill, college education, and credit card debt consolidation, etc.

 What can you do with a second mortgage?

 You can put a 2nd mortgage to many uses.

 A second mortgage can help pay for unforeseen medical expenses, children’s education, home renovation, wedding anniversary, and so on.
 Additionally, you can invest the funds in real estate or a start-up or pay for a luxury cruise.